Get exclusive member benefits & effect social change. Join Today

 Your carotid arteries are the major blood vessels that deliver blood to your brain.
 One carotid artery is located on each side of your neck.
 When your doctor puts their hands on your neck to detect a pulse, they’re feeling one of your carotid arteries.

 According to the Centers for Disease Control and Prevention (CDC), more than 795,000 people have a stroke every year in the United States.
-Most of these strokes are either caused by CAD or atrial fibrillation, which is an irregular heartbeat.
-CAD causes more than half of all strokes in the United States.
+Most of these strokes are either caused by carotid artery disease or atrial fibrillation, which is an irregular heartbeat.
+The National Heart, Lung, and Blood Institute notes that carotid artery disease causes more than half of all strokes in the United States.

-Atherosclerosis can make your carotid arteries narrower and less flexible over time, which limits the amount of blood flow to your organs.
+Atherosclerosis can make your carotid arteries narrower and less flexible over time.
+This limits the amount of blood flow to your organs.

-Some conditions can damage your arteries and put you at increased risk of CAD:
+Some conditions can damage your arteries and put you at increased risk of carotid artery disease:

-Early CAD rarely causes symptoms.
+Early carotid artery disease rarely causes symptoms.
 Symptoms are only likely to appear once one of your carotid arteries has become fully blocked or nearly blocked.
 A carotid artery is usually considered nearly blocked when it’s more than 80 percent blocked.

 Call 911 or go to the emergency room immediately if you experience any of these symptoms.
 They could be signs of a medical emergency.